General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Applications

 \subsubsection{Structured Data Extraction}

-Semantic search can help us find relevant resources.
-However, for many applications it can be useful to collect data in a structured form, e.g., tables with fixed columns.
-Obtaining such a dataset based on extracting data from the literature using \glspl{llm} is currently one of the most practical avenues for the use of \glspl{llm} in the chemical sciences \autocite{schilling2025text}.
-Currently, \glspl{llm} are used in various forms for this application.
+For many applications, it can be useful to collect data in a structured form, e.g., tables with fixed columns.
+Obtaining such a dataset by extracting data from the literature using \glspl{llm} is currently one of the most practical avenues for \glspl{llm} in the chemical sciences \autocite{schilling2025text}.

 \paragraph{Data Extraction Using Prompting}